Many of our SGPT athletes love to get outside and climb, paddle and mountain bike.

 Love it.
 I picked this rope up for a sport climbing trip to Greece last spring where 70+ meter ropes are the norm.
 I’ve long been a devote of Mammut ropes, but at the time, there weren’t any available through BC.com.
 So, I took a chance and grabbed the Edelweiss Energy Arc 9.5mm Rope.

-Edelweiss Energy ARC 9.5mm EverDry Climbing Rope reviews
+Edelweiss Energy ARC 9.5mm EverDry Climbing Rope review

 This one has amazing handling – so if you are doing a long multi-pitch climb you will really like the feel of the rope.
 We did Castleton tower near Moab Utah last spring and we both were saying how much we liked this rope.
 It has a surprising durability so again if you are looking to do multi-pitch or a ton of sport climbing this is the one to go for.
 Intended use: 9.5mm is thin enough to be compact and a real weight saver, but thick enough to take abrasion and still last.

-+ This rope is silky and stiff – it feeds well, especially noticeable when belaying off the anchor at the top of a pitch.
+- The rope is both stiff and silky.
+I prefer a silky rope asit feeds well, especially noticeable when belaying off the anchor at the top of a pitch.
 This also means it has lower friction through your protection system, allowing you to stretch pitches with less drag.

 - Rope is difficult to rappel on with a regular ATC – A freehanging single rope rap would be dangerous without an extra friction device.